Skip to content

 Upgrade to a paid plan

-To unlock more features and continue using NebulaGraph Cloud, click Trial - x day left in the top-right corner of NebulaGraph Cloud.
+To unlock more features and continue using NebulaGraph Cloud, sign in with a user account that holds the Organization Owner role and click Trial - x day left in the top-right corner of NebulaGraph Cloud.
 Follow the instructions to upgrade to a paid plan, starting at $0.05 per hour, which includes 2 vCPUs, 4 GB of RAM, and 10 GB of storage.

 The paid plans offer a wide range of enterprise-grade features.
 The following table compares the paid plans, detailing the specific features available in each plan: